 There are two types of retainers: fixed and removable.

-Fixed retainers are wires which are adhered to the lingual side of the teeth, running from canine to canine.
+Fixed retainers for teeth are wires which are adhered to the lingual side of the teeth, running from canine to canine.
 These are applied when only frontal movements were carried out, to help these teeth to stabilize in the bone.

 The advantage of these retainers is that they are there to support your teeth 24/7, so you don’t have to worry about taking them in and out, or carry them with you when you travel.

 Thanks to the constant presence of the retainer, it is impossible for the teeth to shift back to their original position.